 Casa 3 – Brenda Hanlon, lead guide

-Casa 3 – Carly Eggert, assistant
+Casa 3 – Tracy Pruitt, assistant

-Toddler Community – Anne Estes, teacher
+Toddler Community – Amy Gunty, teacher

 Casa 1 – Nadine Edgar, lead guide

 Nadine grew up in Anoka, Minnesota (the Halloween capital of the world).
 Her favorite childhood memories include spending summers at her grandparents' farms and camping with her family.
-She attended the University of Minnesota, receiving her Bachelor of Arts in Child Psychology.
+She attended the University of Minnesota, receiving her bachelor of arts in child psychology.
 During her second year in college she began working for Preethy.
 She has been teaching at Little Flowers Montessori for 18 years now.
-Nadine received her Montessori Training in Minnesota in 1995 and continued on to receive her Master's degree in Montessori Education from Loyola College in Baltimore, Maryland.
+Nadine received her Montessori Training in Minnesota in 1995 and continued on to receive her master's degree in Montessori education from Loyola College in Baltimore, Maryland.

 Nadine resides in Edina, Minnesota with her husband, two daughters and their dog, Sammy.
 She enjoys running and hopes to do another marathon in the near future.
 She also enjoys reading, gardening and taking family bike trips.